tira-io/teaching-ir-with-shared-tasks/tutorials/README.md

 ## Recommended order of the tutorials

-As the tutorials cover contents of different difficulties, we recommend that you start with these basic tutorials:
+As the tutorials cover content of different difficulties, we recommend that you start with these basic tutorials:

 1. The [PyTerrier tutorial](https://github.com/terrier-org/ecir2021tutorial#contents), in particular [Part 1](https://github.com/terrier-org/ecir2021tutorial/blob/main/slides/part1.pdf) and [Part 2](https://github.com/terrier-org/ecir2021tutorial/blob/main/slides/part2.pdf).
 2. Our ["Topics, documents, and relevance judgments"](tutorial-ir-datasets.ipynb).
 This tutorial will help you with Stages 1 and 2 of our course.